How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 Together, these physiological changes promote repeated awakenings and lighter sleep stages (16).

-Micro-Arousals and Sleep Quality
+How Alcohol Triggers Micro-Arousals and Light Sleep

 Alcohol increases the likelihood of micro-arousals—brief interruptions in sleep that may not be consciously remembered but still disrupt sleep architecture.
 These repeated arousals interfere with deep non-REM sleep and prevent completion of full sleep cycles, reducing overall sleep efficiency and restorative capacity (15).